 |Additional Information (Assessment)

-Students deliver presentations and facilitate parts of workshop tutorials, throughout the 36 week Programme.
+Students regularly deliver small group presentations and facilitate parts of workshop tutorials, throughout this course.
 Tutors and student peers provide constructive feedback during workshop activities.
-There are two collaborative learning projects which culminate in posters and group presentations.
+Collaborative learning projects culminate in practical activities and group presentations.
 Feedback from tutors and peers is both written and verbal.

 Formative Feed-forward Task

-Students trial an observation schedule during Placement 1 as a source of insight and discussion about the ways in which data collection tools can capture information, and what kinds of information they may possibly garner.
+Students trial an observation schedule during Observation Week in schools to inform discussion about the ways in which data collection tools can be employed to capture information within the context of the classroom, and what kinds of information and insight they might possibly garner.